 But the movie isn’t just about her genius but also about her life as a wife and a mother.
 Now, what’s a bollywood movie without a little drama, right?
 As Vidya Balan says herself, “We Indians are like that only.
 Drama or nothing!”

 Normal kyu banu?

-In 1977, Shakuntala Devi also wrote the first study on homosexuality in India - The world of Homosexuals, which was light-years ahead of its time.
+In 1977, Shakuntala Devi also wrote the first study on homosexuality in India – The world of Homosexuals, which was light-years ahead of its time.
 Her marriage to a gay person peaked her interest in the subject of homosexuality.
-She treated homosexuality in a positive light by talking about at in a time and even though she was criticized at the time for her work, today she is considered a pioneer in the field.
+She treated homosexuality in a positive light by talking about at in a time and even though she was criticised at the time for her work, today she is considered a pioneer in the field.